eliotcowley/LoFiGardenGame/README.md

 # LoFiGardenGame
-A chill game inspired by Stardew Valley and Animal Crossing.
+A chill game prototype inspired by Stardew Valley and Animal Crossing, made with Unity.

+It's a 3D 3rd person game where you listen to lo-fi hip hop and plant flowers.